How to get a job teaching English in Bangkok [Updated for 2022]

 In both Government and private schools you can also get a job teaching other subjects.
 In schools where subjects like science, maths and I.T are taught in English, English-speaking teachers with degrees or further in those areas are in demand to teach the subjects.

-Jobs in Government and private schools start at around 30,000 baht per month, although you can get much more.
+Jobs in private and Government schools in Thailand start at around 30,000 baht per month, although you can get much more with experience and the right contacts.

 Teachers work at the various universities in Bangkok, either preparing students for degrees delivered in English, teaching on degrees in English or providing English lessons as an additional subject.
 Hours at universities tend to be low – around 12 per week, but the salaries are also low (less than 25,000 baht a month).
 Many teachers make up these salaries with extra lessons or private classes.